 Summit the San Juans with us

-Summit the San Juans is led by student leaders trained in wilderness first aid, low-impact backcountry ethics, and group facilitation skills.
-This experience is for all levels and abilities; prior experience is optional.
-Participants must be able to hike three miles a day over uneven terrain with a 40–50 pound pack.
+This experience is for all levels; prior experience is optional.
+Participants must be able to hike three miles a day over uneven terrain with a 40– to 50-pound pack.

-Plan on arriving on campus during PEAK check-in on Saturday, August 19, between 9:00 am and 12:00 PM.
+Plan on arriving on campus during PEAK check-in on Sunday, August 16, between 10 am and 1 pm.

-Summit the San Juans begins on Sunday, August 20, at 9:00 am.
+Summit the San Juans begins on Monday, August 17, at 9 am.

 Substantial financial assistance is available for those who qualify.
 To apply, complete the registration process, including the financial assistance application.
 This will hold your space on the trip.
 We review applications on a rolling basis.
 You will be notified by June 15 if you qualify for assistance.

-Yes, you will be able to drop off any belongings not needed for the trip at your residence hall when you move in on Saturday.
+Yes, you will be able to drop off any belongings not needed for the trip at your residence hall when you move in on Sunday.

 No, even if you can legally use either of these substances, neither is allowed on Fort Lewis College programs.
+We have a very strict, no-tolerance policy for these substances on Summit the San Juans.

 You are responsible for your personal clothing and footwear.
 Please view the packing list for all required personal equipment.

-Yes, but your pack must be at least 70 Liters and meet our staff approval, as you will have to fit food and group gear.
-Our rental packs are 90 Liters.
+Yes, but your pack must be at least 70 liters and meet our staff approval, as you will have to fit food and group gear.
+Our rental packs are 90 liters.

-Cell phone and music player use is discouraged on the trip, and you will likely not have service anyway.You are welcome to use your phone for photos if you wish, but you should consider how to protect it from rain and use it in airplane mode to conserve the battery.
+Cell phone and music player use is discouraged on PEAK, and you will not have service anyway.
+You are welcome to use your phone for photos if you wish but consider how to protect it from rain and use it in airplane mode to conserve the battery.

 Please do not bring your own personal emergency beacon device; the groups will already be carrying a satellite communication device.

-The weather can range from 70 degrees and sunny to below freezing temps with rain and snow.
+The weather can range from 70 degrees and sunny to below-freezing temps with rain and snow.
 Please read the packing list thoroughly to be prepared.

 All routes travel above 10,000 feet, with many groups traveling higher.